Moment maps and cohomology of non-reductive quotients: Non-reductive GIT

 \subsection{Enveloping quotients}

-As before let $H$ be a linear algebraic group acting on a variety $X$ equipped with a linearisation with respect to an ample line bundle $L \to X$ (that is, a lift of the action of $H$ to $L$).
+Let $H$ be a linear algebraic group acting on a variety $X$ over $\kk$ equipped with a linearisation with respect to an ample line bundle $L \to X$ (that is, a lift of the action of $H$ to $L$).
+Note that (as in Remark \ref{VGIT}) we can multiply any such linearisation by a character $\chi:H \to \GG_m$ of $H$ (where $\GG_m = \kk^*$ is the multiplicative group) to obtain a new linearisation of the same action of $H$ on $X$ with respect to the same line bundle $L$.

+Elsewhere in this paper we will assume that $X$ is projective, but we will sometimes want to restrict to affine open subsets of $X$.
+So in this subsection $X$ can be projective or affine, or more generally projective-over-affine; this is the most general situation in which classical GIT for reductive group actions works well.
+When $X$ is projective-over-affine and the line bundle $L \to X$ is ample, then the graded algebra $\bigoplus_{r \geq 0} H^0(X,L^{\ten r})$ is finitely generated; this is not necessarily the case when $X$ is only assumed to be quasi-projective.

+In \cite{BDHK} a framework is described for constructing \lq enveloping quotients' $X\env H$ for such actions, based on \cite{dorankirwan} which covers the case when $H=U$ is unipotent, using a non-reductive version of GIT.
 We let $S=\bigoplus_{r \geq 0} H^0(X,L^{\ten r})$ be the graded $\kk$-algebra of global sections of non-negative tensor powers of $L$, and let $S^H$ be the subalgebra consisting of $H$-invariant sections.
-The inclusion $S^H \hookrightarrow S$ defines an $H$-invariant rational map of schemes

-which is well defined on the open subset of points where some invariant section of a positive tensor power of $L$ does not vanish.
+There is an associated scheme $\proj(S^H)$; in general $S^H$ is not finitely generated as an algebra over $\kk$, and so $\proj(S^H)$ is not a variety, but if $S^H$ is finitely generated (which will be the case in the situation considered in this paper) then $\proj(S^H)$ is indeed a projective variety.